- Visit the lost city of Machu Picchu with a private guide

 Arrive in Lima

-Your direct 12-and-a-half-hour flight from London leaves at lunchtime and arrives into Lima in the evening.
+Your flight will leave London in the morning, flying via a European city before landing in Lima some 14 hours later.
 On arrival, you will be met and transferred to your hotel in the Peruvian capital.
 This is a seriously foodie city so we can prebook dinner either at your hotel or - as this is your only night in the city - at one of the great local restaurants.

 Lima and Cusco